Spearwood

 Spearwood features high concentrations of lone person households, with a lower-than-average median household size

 Family households comprise 66.1% of all households, including 25.8% couples with children, 27.3% couples without children, and 11.9% single parent families.
-Non-family households account for the remaining 33.9%, with lone person households at 30.2% and group households comprising 3.6%.
+Non-family households account for the remaining 33.9%, with lone person households making up 30.2% and group households comprising 3.6%.
 The median household size is 2.3 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households